The Advent of Google AMP & Impact

 Post Google AMP, A Guide for WebMasters

 As a webmaster for a business site, are confused about your next course of action?
 Well, the process is not very complex.
-If your website is built on WordPress and you’ve been using the AMP plugin, disable it.
+If your website is built on WordPress and you’ve used the AMP plugin, disable it.
 Once you disable it, use the 404 Redirect plugin to retain the AMP link juice.
 You can also refer to Google’s Remove your Google pages from AMP Search.
 If you are not a news site, you might ignore it if you didn’t realize any impact already.

 All webmasters must have come across Site Performance with the Google Site Kit on their WordPress dashboard.